richowen/ComfyUI-Auto_installer/README.md

 During installation, the script will:

 1. Set up a Python virtual environment
-2. Install ComfyUI and dependencies
+2. Install ComfyUI and core dependencies
+3. Install specialized packages (onnxruntime, insightface, facexlib, filterpy)
+4. Set up acceleration packages (sageattention, triton, xformers)
-3. Install custom nodes
+5. Install custom nodes with their requirements
-4. Run any install.py scripts found in custom nodes to complete their setup
+6. Run any install.py scripts found in custom nodes to complete their setup
-5. Configure environment for optimal performance
+7. Configure environment for optimal performance

 ## Usage